seddonym/layer_linter/docs/usage.rst

    ``packages``.
 Modules lower down the list must not import modules higher up.
    (Remember, a Python module can either be a ``.py`` file or a directory with an ``__init__.py`` file inside.)
+4. **Whitelisted paths** (optional): If you wish certain import paths not to break in the contract, you can optionally whitelist them.

 For some examples, see :doc:`concepts`.